sirpeebs/rotate-mouse-sensor/README.txt

 ______________________________________________________________________________________________

-1. Adjust the 'AngleAdjustment' value in setting.txt.
+1. Adjust the 'AngleAdjustment' value in settings.txt.

 	-this value is the number of degrees of rotation applied to your sensor.